 Flavored tobacco products have long played an important role in youth starting to use tobacco products and in the case of menthol keeping people, particularly Black Americans, addicted.
-According to CDC’s 2020 National Youth Tobacco Survey, over 80% of high school students and over 70% of middle school students who use e-cigarettes use a flavored product.1 And while 2020 data is not out yet, the 2019 National Youth Tobacco Survey found that close to 70% of youth tobacco users used a flavored product.2
+According to CDC’s 2022 National Youth Tobacco Survey, over 85% of high school students and over 80% of middle school students who use e-cigarettes use a flavored product.1 The latest data available from the 2021 National Youth Tobacco Survey found that close to 80% of youth tobacco users used a flavored product.2

-Given the key role that flavors play in getting and keeping people addicted to tobacco products, and the lack of action by the federal government on the topic, a new grade was added to “State of Tobacco Control 2021” evaluating states on whether they have prohibited the sale of all flavored tobacco products.
-This new grade replaces the Minimum Age grade from “State of Tobacco Control” 2020 and earlier years.
+Given the key role that flavors play in getting and keeping people addicted to tobacco products, and the slow pace of action by the federal government on the topic, a new grade was added to “State of Tobacco Control" 2021 evaluating states on whether they have prohibited the sale of all flavored tobacco products.
+This grade replaced the Minimum Age grade from “State of Tobacco Control” 2020 and earlier years.
 Grades are based on the strength of a state’s restrictions on flavored tobacco products with exemptions for certain products or in certain locations decreasing the grade.

 There is one situation that creates an exception to the grading system:

 Local Ordinances: States without a statewide law or weaker statewide restrictions on flavored tobacco products may be graded based on local ordinances.
 Local ordinances that prohibit the sale of all flavored tobacco are considered according to the percentage of population covered in the state.
 States with over 95% of their population covered by local flavored tobacco product ordinances will receive an “A,” over 80% a “B,” over 65% a “C” and over 50% a “D.” Local ordinances that cover less than 50% of the population will not be considered for evaluation under this exception.